Docs › Writing Studio › Resume: back to where you left off

 Cross-device

-Resume works across devices — write on desktop in the evening, open on phone next morning, and Continue Writing brings you back to chapter 3.
+Your book content syncs across devices — write on desktop in the evening, open on phone next morning, and the work is there to continue.

 Turning it off